gramliu/gramliu/README.md

 👨‍💻 Tech Enthusiast

-This past summer, I was a SWE intern at [Dashlabs.ai](dashlabs.ai), building platforms to automate medical laboratory pipelines.
+This past summer, I was a SWE intern at [Dashlabs.ai](https://www.dashlabs.ai/), building platforms to automate medical laboratory pipelines.
+Next summer, I will be joining [Stripe](http://stripe.com/) in Seattle as a SWE Intern.

 I'm also an undergraduate research assistant at the CMU CHIMPS Lab, where I developed a privacy-focused IoT app development framework.
 Right now, I'm building a decentralized app ecosystem, enabling smart home owners to share the ambient data collected by their sensors.